 - The plants receive a full spectrum of light at least 8-12 hours a day.

 Remember, both the plants and fish in your aquarium are living organisms.
-They need to coexist and benefit from each other else, your planting venture will not be a success.
+They need to coexist and benefit from each other else; your planting venture will not succeed.